Chilipiquin, Bird pepper, Chili Piquin

 Family: Solenaceae

 Plant Description: Bushy perennial to 1 m or higher.
 Leaves ovate, 2-5 cm long, alternate.
-Flowers mostly solitary, radially, 5 -lobed, from the leaf axials, the corolla 7-10 mm wide, white.
+Flowers mostly solitary, radial, 5 -lobed, from the leaf axials, the corolla 7-10 mm wide, white.
 Fruit red, ovoid to globose.

 Plant Trivia: Genus name comes from Greek word meaning “to bite.”
+All pepper varieties are believed to have come from this species.

 Field Identification: